Altitude Sickness During Everest Base Camp Trek

 Should I take Diamox on the Everest Base Camp trek?

-What to do if I got altitude sickness during the Everest Base camp trek?
+What to do if I get altitude sickness during the Everest Base Camp trek?

 Does Diamox cure altitude sickness?

-Taking the Diamox before starting trekking is taken as a preventive measure for altitude sickness.
+Taking Diamox before starting the trek is considered a preventive measure against altitude sickness.
 However, after you get altitude sickness, Diamox will not help.

 Can I buy Diamox in Kathmandu?

-You don’t need to have a doctor’s prescription to purchase the Diamox.
+You don’t need a doctor’s prescription to purchase Diamox.
 You can easily buy from the pharmacy in Kathmandu, Lukla, and even in Namche Bazar.
+However, if you have pre-existing conditions, we advise you to consult your doctor first.

-Can a normal person climb Everest Base Camp?
+Can a normal person climb to Everest Base Camp?

-As long as you are physically fit and fine you can climb the Everest base camp trek.
-Make sure to engage in cardiovascular training and strength training and learn how to deal with altitude sickness before joining Everest Base Camp Trek.
+As long as you are physically fit and fine, you can climb the Everest base camp trek.
+Make sure to engage in cardiovascular training and strength training, and learn how to deal with altitude sickness before joining the Everest Base Camp Trek.

 What percentage of people make it to Everest Base Camp?

 According to the data and survey, it is believed that around 90% of trekkers have successfully climbed the Everest Base Camp Trek.
-It is made possible with the help of the expert guide and the contribution of a porter during the trek.
-Therefore we suggest you go through always registered trekking agencies to make your journey smooth, successful, and comfortable way.
+It is made possible with the help of an expert guide and the contribution of a porter during the trek.
+Therefore, we suggest you always go through registered trekking agencies to make your journey smooth, successful, and comfortable.

 How to book the Everest Base Camp trek?

-For booking the Everest base camp trek you can fill out the form for the related package and after filling out the form you can submit us.
+For booking the Everest base camp trek, you can fill out the form for the related package, and after filling out the form, you can submit it to us.
 You can also message us on WhatsApp for bookings or if you need any assistance with trekking.
 Our WhatsApp number is +977-9813322433.

 Final Say

-If you are planning for the Everest Base Camp trek make sure to travel in the best seasons of spring and autumn seasons.
-Also, be prepared with physical and mental fitness with an understanding of altitude sickness.
+If you are planning the Everest Base Camp trek, make sure to travel in the best seasons of spring and autumn.
+Also, be prepared with physical and mental fitness, with an understanding of altitude sickness.

-This iconic place is on the bucket list of many travelers and the memories that you will make during the trip of the Everest base camp trek will remain in your memories forever.
+This iconic place is on the bucket list of many travelers, and the memories that you will make during the trip to the Everest base camp trek will remain in your memories forever.
 With proper planning and preparation, and with the assistance of registered trekking agencies, you will be well-equipped to tackle the trek.
 Have a great day!